SanderRonde/phpstan-vscode/README.md

 -   `phpstan.suppressTimeoutMessage` - whether to disable the error message when the check times out (defaults to `false`)
 -   `phpstan.paths` - path mapping that allows for rewriting paths.
 Can be useful when developing inside a docker container or over SSH.
 Unset by default.
 Example for making the extension work in a docker container: `{ "/path/to/hostFolder": "/path/in/dockerContainer" }`
 -   `phpstan.ignoreErrors` - An array of regular expressions to ignore in error messages.
 If you find the PHPStan process erroring often because of a warning that can be ignored, put the warning in here and it'll be ignored in the future.
+-  `phpstan.proTmpDir` - Path to the PHPStan Pro TMP directory.
+Defaults to PHPStan's default (which is `$TMPDIR/phpstan-fixer`)

 ### Customization